XavOlmst/XavOlmst/README.md

 ## Hi there 👋
 ### I'm Xavier Olmstead, an aspiring Game Physics Programmer based in Vermont, USA!
-I have bachelor degree in Game Programming from Champlain College, which taught me skills in collaboration, networking, and low-level C++ programming.
+I have a bachelor degree in Game Programming from Champlain College, which taught me skills in collaboration, networking, and low-level C++ programming.

 ![](https://raw.githubusercontent.com/XavOlmst/github-stats/master/generated/overview.svg)